OpenOrienteering/mapper/toolbars.md

 #### ![ ](../mapper-images/tool-convert-to-curves.png) Convert to curves {#convert_to_curves}
 N

 This tool changes the shape of selected polygonal objects to smooth.
-It can be used to "prettify" objects which have been drawn as polygonal objects but are curved in reality (however, it is usually less effort to draw these as curved objects from the start).
-Note that this tool is still experimental and might take some time to compute for a large number of objects.
+It can be used to smooth objects which have been drawn or imported as polygonal objects but are curved in reality.
+It is also useful for simplifying complex computer-generated objects, such as raw lidar contours.

+Note that this tool might take some time to complete for a large number of objects, and the results may not match expectations in some cases.
+So drawing curved objects manually can be a fair alternative with reasonable effort.

 #### ![ ](../mapper-images/tool-simplify-path.png) Simplify path {#simplify_path}